LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 ### Getting to the BOT-tom of suspicious sign ups

-Shortly after upgrading my apps' servers in late 2024 to be "always on", they each received A TON of activity and I didn't find out until it was too late.
+Shortly after upgrading my apps' servers in late 2024 to be "always on", they each suddenly received A TON of activity and I didn't find out until it was too late.

-My apps send a welcome email after a User account is created; pretty basic stuff, right?
+My apps have email authentication, password reset, and send a welcome email after a User account is created; pretty basic stuff, right?

-First, I found over 140 "Welcome" and "password reset" emails were sent from my Postmark account with a high percentage bounced and reported as spam, hurting my deliverability score, and immediately filling my monthly quota.
-What?!
+One day I received an email from Postmark, my email service provider, noting that I had reached my monthly quota of 100 emails on the free plan.

+"Wait, what?!
 I didn't do that much testing this month?
+Maybe it's real users?"

+I logged into Postmark to find over 140 "Welcome" and "password reset" emails were sent with a very high bounce and spam rate, hurting my deliverability score, and immediately filling my monthly quota by + 40%!

+Many of the emails looked legit, @gmail domains, but the usernames were suspicious: like kdsjc67df(at)gmail.com

-So I looked at the production database next...
+Next, I logged into the production console and looked at the User table in my production database...

-I found over 1,400 user accounts with about 15 new accounts being created every day!
+Over 1,400 user accounts had been created with about 15 new ones every day!

 "Wait, did I stumble upon a massive, unicorn success?!"
 No...
-In fact, all users besides my test accounts were fake - all bots - every single one.
+In fact, it turned out all users besides my few test accounts were fake - all created by bots - every single one.
 Major disappointment!

 I started to panic - will Postmark close my account and blacklist my domain?!